Wist118/README-generator/README.md

 # README generator

 ## Purpose
-A command-line application that propmts a user question to generate a high-quality README
+A command-line application that propmts a user questions to generate a high-quality README

 ## Built With
 * JavaScript